freesouls/face-alignment-at-3000fps/README.md

 `helen_test_config_images_with_ground_truth.txt`
 ```
 helenModel      // model name that we want to use after we have trained
-1               // 1 means the image list have *.pts, we known the ground_truth_shapes of the images
+1               // 1 means we know the ground_truth_shapes of the images
-1               // number of dataset we want to be test
+1               // number of datasets we want to be tested
 ../example/helen/testset/   // root folder for testset
 ../example/helen_test_images_list_with_ground_truth.txt // image list
 ```